egaumer/torah/exodus/kitissa.md

 # _Ki Tissa_ &sdot; כי תשא
 Parashah 21 &nbsp;&middot;&nbsp; _When you take (_ 30:11&mdash;34:35 _)_

-The twenty-first reading from the Torah is Ki Tisa, which literally means “when you lift up.”
+The twenty-first reading from the Torah is _Ki Tisa_, which literally means _When You Lift Up_.
 It comes from the first words of the second verse of the reading (Exodus 30:12).
 The majority of this parsha is concerned with the sin of the golden calf and how Moses undertakes to restore the covenant relationship

 &nbsp;
 # Day 1 &middot; _Census, Oil, and Incense_